bootlin/snagboot/docs/fw_binaries.md

 so you might have to refer to external docs if you want to build binaries to try and use the tool with one of these boards.

-**u-boot:** Second stage bootloader, with an stm32 image header.
-Sometimes the raw U-Boot image needs to be generated first, then packaged by a trusted-arm-firmware build.
+**fip:** Contains at least U-Boot with an stm32 image header.
+Usually the raw U-Boot image needs to be generated first, then packaged by a trusted-arm-firmware build.
 If the autoboot feature is enabled, then U-Boot will enter DFU mode.